ranfysvalle02/what-the-fract/README.md

 By understanding how calculus influences both areas, we gain a deeper appreciation for the mathematical foundations that drive the complexity and elegance of both natural and artificial systems.
 Whether it’s teaching an AI to recognize images or generating stunning fractal art, derivative calculus is quietly working behind the scenes, making the magic happen.

 ---

-This revised section aims to explain the role of derivative calculus in a more conversational and relatable manner, avoiding overly technical jargon and robotic phrasing.
-It connects the mathematical concepts to everyday ideas, making the content more engaging and easier to understand for your readers.

 ## Infinite Scaling: Fractals, Compute, and the Boundless Horizon of AI